The 9 best Real User Monitoring tools for 2021: A comparison reportPosted Dec 8, 2021 | 11 min. (2195 words)

 - Easy setup

-Tool is limited as it lacks some advanced features found in comparable solutions.
+- Lacks some advanced features found in comparable solutions

 When to use it